Ignite-Featured-Image-17

 Are TikTok and Instagram Reels safe zones the same?

-No. While both platforms use a 9:16 aspect ratio, TikTok and Meta (Instagram/Facebook) have different UI overlays and button placements — so the pixel margins differ between platforms.
+No. While both platforms use a 9:16 aspect ratio, TikTok and Meta have different UI overlays and button placements, so the pixel margins differ between platforms.

 Should I design to the boosted or organic safe zone for Reels?

-Best practice is to use the boosted safe zone (220 pixels from top, 420 pixels from bottom) even for organic content.
-That way your creative works whether or not you amplify it with paid media — no re-editing required.
+Best practice is to use the boosted safe zone, set 220 pixels from the top and 420 pixels from the bottom, even for organic content.
+That way, your creative works whether you amplify it with paid media, with no re-editing required.